 WILFUL NEGLECT IS THE PRISON HEALTH CARE NORM

 The is more than a modicum of irony in the announcement that the government are seeking to introduce penalties, including possible imprisonment, for medical staff that are found guilty of "wilful neglect".
 We say irony because for decades the worst medical care (sic) has been that avail able in British prisons.
 So much so that the panacea for all ills in prison, everything from the lowly toothache (and you try and get to see a prison dentist!) to a heart attack, is the humble paracetamol tablet.
 In fact, the only sector of medical provision that does appear to work is the daily handout of methadone scripts.
-Can't have withdrawal-craze addicts running rampage can we?
+Can't have withdrawal-crazed addicts running rampage can we?

 Prior to 2003, when the NHS began taking over the running of in-prison health provision, individual prison governors were responsible for the level and standard of health provision in their individual nicks and their medical staff consisted largely of those doctors and nurses who essentially were unemployable elsewhere, including many past retirement age or who had been dismissed from jobs within the NHS.
 And the levels and standards of care through out HM Prison Service were a widely acknowledged scandal.
 Hence the Home Office's decision in October 2002 that the Department of Health would take over funding of prison health services, with primary care trusts becoming responsible for health care commissioning and provision.
 Yet even that failed to bring in-house health provision up to the standard of the rest of the NHS.